darrylgleason/UCI_Wine/README.md

 The data is imported and processed before a (1) k-nearest neighbors (kNN) and (2) support vector machine (SVM) model are used to make predictions.
 Both methods' hyperparameters are chosen using grid-searches with cross-validation.

-When trained on half the data set, the SVM model is shown superior to the kNN model, each garnering accuracy scores of ~0.96 and ~0.73, respectively.
+When trained on half the data set, the kNN and SVM models both perform quite well and garner accuracy scores of ~0.978 and ~0.983, respectively.
 When trained on the full data set, both models tend to perfectly (or near perfectly) predict all wine classifications - symptomatic of overfitting.
 Additional data would be needed to cross-validate these models.